-The City will use the Downtown Zoning Overlay, adopted in 2003, as part of the City's Land Development Regulations, which has specific design guidelines modeled after the

-Downtown Master Plan for development/redevelopment projects within the TCEA.
+The City will use the Downtown Zoning Overlay, adopted in 2003, as part of the City's Land Development Regulations, which has specific design guidelines modeled after the Downtown Master Plan for development/redevelopment projects within the TCEACBD.
 These guidelines include consideration of building placement, location of parking, transit oriented parking standards, parking lot design standards, building wall articulation, transparency associated with first floors of buildings, maintaining the street grid system, streetscape design standards, sidewalk utility design standards, building entrances, river views and height of buildings and structures, rooftop design, building encroachment into public areas, and view corridors along the riverfront.
 The major gateway roadways with other notable connections, warrant additional design, landscaping and lighting beautification to serve as positive entryways in downtown.
 As part of the Mitigation Plan, the Downtown Zoning Overlay will be assessed as necessary or at a minimum every five years to determine its success.
 Revisions shall be proposed if necessary to ensure its continuing effectiveness.

 Highway Ramps - The JEDC and the Planning and Development Department will work with FDOT on the recommendation that the Independent Drive ramps to the Main Street bridge be eliminated, if determined to be feasible.
 The closing of these ramps would help promote both streets as business streets and enhance surrounding activities such as Jacksonville Landing.
-The Department has worked with FDOT to eliminate the Church Street and Ashley Street ramps to Interstate 95 in LaVilla from FDOT's "Interstate 95 Master Plan."

-Signage - Traffic entering the downtown from Interstate 95 and I-10 should be channeled along several key streets including Forsyth Street and Bay Street, and the Main Street and the Acosta Bridges.
+Signage - Traffic entering the downtown from Interstate 95 (I-95) and I-10 should be channeled along several key streets including Forsyth Street and Bay Street, and the Main Street and the Acosta Bridges.
 The approaches to this will include the following:

-- Signage for Union and State Streets should advertise local destinations such as the LaVilla and the Central Civic Core. - Guidance signage within downtown shall should be utilized on the gateway streets.
+- Signage for Union and State Streets should advertise local destinations such as the LaVilla and the Central Civic Core. - Guidance signage within downtown should be utilized on the gateway streets.
 These signs should focus on and facilitate access to the major visitor parking garages, commuter park and ride transfer facilities, and surrounding neighborhoods. - Signs should be made consistent with the proposed plan included in the FDOT Interstate 95 Master Plan, as well as for the improvements to Riverside Avenue, Park Street, and Forest Street.
-All public parking facilities (notably garages offering short-term parking rates) shall should continue to include standard and attractive signage for designating these visitor parking facilities, such as the Park Smart Program currently in operation. - All street direction and guidance signage will be upgraded where necessary to read in both directions for the convenience of pedestrians.
+All public parking facilities (notably garages offering short-term parking rates) should continue to include standard and attractive signage for designating these visitor parking facilities, such as the Park Smart Program currently in operation.

+All street direction and guidance signage will be upgraded where necessary to read in both directions for the convenience of pedestrians.
 Letter size should conform to current FDOT standards.